marcindulak/gpaw-on-aws/README.md

 This together with network instabilities translates into up to 20% (largest seen) of performance fluctuations for multi-node jobs, which is rather on a high side for a COTS (commercial off-the-shelf) Linux cluster.

-For an average GPAW user AWS is not yet an attractive alternative to an ownership of a data center in terms of price for small, short term projects with instances running non-stop (AWS bills per every started hour on an instance).
+For an average GPAW user AWS is not yet an attractive alternative to an ownership of a data center in terms of price.
 A typical GPAW project on https://wiki.fysik.dtu.dk/niflheim/ consists of ~256 CPU cores running continuously over a period of few months.
 Average single job uses 32 CPU cores.
 About 100 GBytes of filesystem work storage
 (corresponding to AWS EBS) and 1 TByte of archive storage (AWS S3) is used.